devanshi-j/dj_Notebook/README.md

        HOW DOES CDN (Content Delivery Network) WORK??
      CDNs cache content like web pages, images, and video in proxy servers near to your physical location.
 This allows you to do things like watch a movie, download software, check your bank balance, post on social media, or make purchases, without having to wait for content to load.
-Just like an ATM, it functions on the model of POP's, points if presence
+Just like an ATM, it functions on the model of POP's, points of presence.

      REDIS: Redis is an open source, in-memory, key-value data store most commonly used as a primary database, cache, message broker, and queue.
      Redis Enterprise is the only true datastore built for hybrid and multicloud applications.